SAP-samples/partner-reference-application/Tutorials/15-One-Off-Deployment.md

 	1. Run the command `cf login`.
 	2. Enter the SAP BTP Cloud Foundry runtime API of your environment (for example, `https://api.cf.eu10.hana.ondemand.com`).
 	3. Enter your development user and password.
-	4. Select org of the SAP BTP provider subaccount for the application (*poetryslams*).
+	4. Select org of the SAP BTP provider subaccount for the application.
-	5. Select the SAP BTP Cloud Foundry runtime space (*runtime*).
+	5. Select the SAP BTP Cloud Foundry runtime space (*app*).

 2. Run the command `npm install` to install the messaging npm packages.